dave-stevens-net/node-tutorial/README.md

 npm install --save-dev gulp     # installs the gulp package as a dev dependency
 ```

-When you use the --save options, the package is added to the "dependencies" section of package.json.
+When you use one of the --save options, the package is added to the "dependencies" section of package.json.
 One of the most important settings in your package.json file is the package version.
-You can edit the package.json file to change what version of a package you want to use.
+You can fine tune exactly what version of a package you wish to use by modifying this version setting.
 See https://docs.npmjs.com/misc/semver#versions for a guide on how to specify what version of a package your project is dependent on.

 ### <a name="running-scripts"></a>Running Scripts

 The package.json file contains a place for command line scripts where you can define a script to run using a shorthand npm command.
-For example, a start script can be defined as follows:
+For example, a "start" script can be defined as follows.
+The name of the script can be whatever you want.

 ```
   "scripts": {